 Fletcher R. Wilcox is V.P. of Business Development and a Real Estate Analyst

 He is author of www.TheWilcoxReport.com.
 His market analysis on residential real estate in Greater Phoenix has been mentioned in the Wall Street Journal, Bloomberg News, MarketWatch, HousingWire.com, National Mortgage News, Arizona Republic and the Phoenix Business Journal.
 He has been a guest speaker on local radio and both local and national TV.

-He teaches real estate agents strategies in marketing and instructs real estate renewal classes in residential contract writing and Arizona title procedures.
+He teaches real estate agents strategies on marketing.
+He instructs real estate classes in residential contract writing and Arizona title procedures.
 Fletcher started snowboarding in 2006.
 He is not very good.

 Fletcher may be reached at FWilcox@GCTA.com 602.648.1230